Unitarian Universalism and Animal Justice in 2025

 • From Unthinkable to Inevitable; shifting congregational food policies

-• Presentation by investigative journalist Gail Eisnitz
+• Interview with acclaimed investigative journalist Gail Eisnitz

 • A State of Bliss sermon by Rev. Gary Kowalski